ZOLL Medical Corporation

 About Sudden Cardiac Arrest

 SCA, an abrupt disruption of the heart’s function, which causes a lack of blood flow to vital organs, claims more than one million lives globally each year.
 It is the leading cause of unexpected death in the world and strikes without warning.
-Survival is poor at less than eight percent, but improvements in resuscitation practices could save as many as half of these victims.
+Survival is poor in most communities at less than eight percent and improvements in resuscitation practices could save as many as half of these victims.

 About ZOLL Medical Corporation